Introducing the Body Talk Mime School

 • Russian Olympic figure skaters (Tatiana Volosozhar and Maxim Trankov)

-• Various international circus artists; jogglers, clowns, contortionists etc.
+• Various international circus artists; jugglers, clowns, contortionists etc.

 • Montreal Mayor (1980's)